top of page

 Leadership Trauma is being forced to perform at a high level - to walk the tightrope - while in terror of the future.

-I call this state "TraumaMind."
-Stay in it too long or too intensely, and it starts to take a toll.
+I call this state "CrisisMind."
+Stay in it too long or too intensely, and it starts to take a toll - and can become traumatizing.

 But, some may ask, is it possible for these imagined futures to really affect the brain?
 Neuroscientists from the University of Colorado at Boulder certainly seem to think so.
 Here is a summary of one of their recent findings: